duxingyi-charles/lifting_simplices_to_find_injectivity/README.md

 ### input_file

-_Input file_ contains vertices and faces(triangles/tetrahedrons) information about the source mesh and initial embedding, as well as the indices of constrained vertices (usually boundary vertices).
+_Input file_ contains vertices and faces(triangles/tetrahedrons) information about the source mesh and initial embedding, as well as the indices of constrained vertices (called handles, usually are just boundary vertices).
+Vertices are indexed from 0.

     [num_sourceVert] [dimension_sourceVert]